 Excited to serve the Lord, Micah became a seminarian for the Archdiocese of Omaha.
 While studying at Conception Seminary College, he grew in his love of Catholic tradition through his exposure to monastic life and study of Biblical Greek.
 He also grew in his experience of Catholic New Media with the online apostolate Phatmass.
 Discerning a call to marriage, he left for a very fruitful year getting acquainted as a student with the work of FOCUS at the University of Nebraska, which inspired him to make evangelization his life’s work.
 After transferring to Franciscan University of Steubenville, Micah graduated in 2007 with a BA in Theology & Catechetics (with a Latin minor).

-Micah married his wife, Jennie, in 2007, and they have three children.
+Micah married his wife, Jennie, in 2007, and they have four children.
 They live in Shreveport, Louisiana, where Micah teaches Scripture at Loyola College Prep.

 We don’t use Lifeteen resources at our school, except that we like their pretty thorough examination of conscience.
 As we have a penance service tomorrow, I was going over it with students, which lists neglect of the poor under the 7th commandment.
 “Mr. Murphy, what if I haven’t been generous with my money because my […]

 A single verse from the second reading this last Sunday caught my attention as a bloggable text.
 Here are the fruits of that investigation: If anyone destroys God’s temple, God will destroy that person; for the temple of God, which you are, is holy. – Corinthians 3:17 In context, St. Paul was writing about the […]

 Apparently it’s big news today that the new Sports Illustrated Swimsuit Edition has hit the shelves.
 My wife and I heard some talk about it on the radio and I remember thinking how disgusted the female radio host must have been to hear her male coworker talking about his experience with it.
 The big talk […]